palantir/global-typings-bundler/README.md

 Bundles your TypeScript definition files, like a JS module bundler does for your source files.

+### Important: Deprecation Notice

+_8/25/16_: This project is now deprecated in favor of built-in support for UMD module definitions in TypeScript 2.0: https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#support-for-umd-module-definitions

+---

 **WARNING**: experimental/unstable, use at your own risk

 * [Usage](#usage)